 Maximum Time Frame: A student receiving financial aid will be expected to complete his/her educational course of study within a reasonable period of time.
 The maximum credit hour limit is 150% of the credit hours of the published degree/course requirements for the specific program in which the student is enrolled.
 Credit hours transferred from another college or university will be included.
 Developmental hours will be excluded from the 150% maximum.
-Once the maximum attempted hours are reached, financial aid eligibility is denied for all subsequent hours of enrollment.
+Once the maximum attempted hours are reached, the student is placed on Financial Aid Suspension.
 No warning letters are provided for maximum time frame.